 While harmful substance injuries sometimes occur due to serious side effects or the inappropriate mixing of medicines, many incidents are the result of errors by the designer, manufacturer, physician, or pharmacy.
 For example, the wrong dosage of a medication could result from carelessness in either the doctor’s prescription or the way the pharmacy filled the order.

 These types of mistakes could serve as a basis for the legal theory of negligence, which an attorney could use to fortify a dangerous drugs claim in Trenton.
 Injuries from medication might also occur due to:

 - A doctor prescribing incorrect medication

 Errors specific to the company which produced the drug may include design defects, meaning the drug was not designed properly and led to unexpected side effects, or situations at the manufacturing level resulting in the medication being contaminated.
 In yet other cases, deceptive marketing can play a role—for instance, if the drug company does not warn of all side effects as part of the packaging and/or labeling for a product.

-The Statute of Limitations to File a Claim
+What is the Statute of Limitations to File a Dangerous Medication Claim in Trenton?

 Pursuant to New Jersey Revised Statutes §2A:14-2(a), a person injured by a medication should file a claim within two years of the date of the accident which resulted in his or her injury.
 There are exceptions to this time limit which may permit extensions, however, such as if you did not discover your injuries until after the statute has passed.